 Section 16(a) of the Exchange Act, requires our directors, certain executive officers, and persons who own more than ten percent of our outstanding common stock to file reports of ownership and changes in ownership with the SEC.
 The SEC regulations require the Company to identify anyone who failed to file a required report or filed a late report during the most recent fiscal year.
-To the Company's knowledge, with respect to the fiscal year ended December 31, 2015, all applicable filings were timely filed other than filings for Jonathan Lieberman and Brian C. Sigman related to the vesting of their restricted stock units.
-Each reported the vesting of these units on Form 5, filed February 12, 2016.
+To the Company's knowledge, with respect to the fiscal year ended December 31, 2016, all applicable filings were timely filed.